klum-dsl/klum-ast/README.md

 name of the inner closures the element name (which defaults to field name minus a trailing 's').
 The syntax for adding keyed members to a list and to a map is identical (obviously, only keyed objects can be added to a map).

-Additionally, a special `_use()` method is created that takes an existing object and adds it to the structure.
-This allows for structuring your code (for example by creating the object in a method)
+The inner creator can also take an existing object instead of a closure, which adds that object to the collection.

-Existing object can also be added using the simple collection adders.
-In that case, **the owner field of the added objects** are not set.
+In that case, **the owner field of the added object is only set, when it does not yet have an owner**.

+This syntax is especially useful for delegating the creation of objects into a separate method.

 As with simple objects, the inner closures return the existing object for reuse